Uiedbook/Naxtjs/README.md

   template: h,
   persist: false,
 });
+Router.BrowserRoutes({
-Router.BrowserRoutes({ "/home/:user": s });
+   "/home/:user": s,
-Router.BrowserRoutes({ "/": s });
+   "/": s
+   // no html route
+   "/api": ()=>{
+    return JSON.stringify({foo:"bar"})
+   }
+   });

-Router.listen({ debug: true });
+   // if you want to use naxt basic server Router.listen({ debug: true });

+naxtjs basic server has

+file serving
+support for no html routes
+fast compilation
+and more

 // example visit http://127.0.0.1:3000/home/john
 ```

-### More info

----

-Naxtjs screens

----

-screens are rendered once by default to hack
-responsiveness making your app work fast as user navigates.

-this behavior can be override
-by passing
-persist: false
-in the constructor

-Naxtjs screens has
-onActivate() and
-onDeactivate() methods which is also available in the
-component function on the this variable bound to it.

-this allow you manage rendering
-circle for each screen in your app

 ## Documentation

 At the moment, we're in the process of creating a documentation website for Naxtjs, and we have limited resources.
 If you're interested in lending a hand, we invite you to join our community, gain firsthand experience, and contribute to the advancement of Naxtjs.

-## Getting Help
+## Getting Help and Contributing

-To get further insights and help on Naxtjs, visit our [Discord](https://discord.gg/b7fvMg38) and [Telegram](https://t.me/Naxtjsframework) Community Chats.
+To get further insights and help on Naxtjs, visit our [Discord](https://discord.gg/b7fvMg38) and [Telegram](https://t.me/cradovaframework) Community Chats.

-## Contributing

-We are currently working to [set](https://github.com/uiedbook/Naxtjs/blob/main/contributing.md) up the following:

-- building Naxtjs CLI (in progress)
-- Naxtjs Documentation Website
-- UI component libraries for Naxtjs
-- Sample projects
-- maintenance and promotion

-## Sponsor

-Your support is appreciated and needed to advance Naxtjs for more performance and improvements.

-Sponsorships can be done via [Patreon](https://www.patreon.com/FridayCandour) and [KO-FI](https://www.ko-fi.com/fridaycandour).

-Both monthly-recurring sponsorships and one-time donations are accepted.